Skip to main content

 The application will include two separate forms:

-1. Written responses, a resume/CV and a transcript.
+1. Two or more written responses, a resume/CV, and a transcript.
 The written responses should be between 150 and 300 words.
 The transcript can be unofficial, though we reserve the right to request an official transcript later.

 2. A letter of recommendation.
 This letter of recommendation should be from a college or university instructor, professor, or academic advisor or from an employer, mentor, or supervisor who knows you and your work, and can comment on your potential for success in a challenging academic environment.
 This individual should be able to speak to your accomplishments, but also your critical thinking skills, experience collaborating, and ability to learn independently.